uxlfoundation/oneapi-construction-kit/doc/design.md

 ## Modules

-Many components of ComputeAorta are designed to be reused by multiple open standard implementations or externally.
+Many components of the oneAPI Construction Kit are designed to be reused by multiple open standard implementations or externally.
 These components are referred to as modules and can be found in the `modules` directory.
 Modules follow the same directory layout as the root directory, described above, with the external interface being found in the header files located in the `include` directory and the implementation located in the `source` directory.
-Not all modules have test suites but those that are shared between projects within the ComputeAorta umbrella do.
+Not all modules have test suites but those that are shared between projects within the oneAPI Construction Kit umbrella do.

 ### Builtins

-OpenCL C specifies over 10000 builtin functions, which OpenCL C programs rely on.
-ComputeAorta defines builtin functions in the `builtins` module.
+OpenCL C specifies over 10000 builtin functions, which OpenCL C programs rely on. oneAPI Construction Kit defines builtin functions in the `builtins` module.
 The declarations of all the OpenCL C builtin functions can be found in `include/builtins/builtins.h`, this includes both type and function declarations.
 Builtin function definitions are spread across multiple files;
 those implemented in plain OpenCL C can be found in `source/builtins.cl`;